HankiDesign/DSA/README.md

 Inserting and searching for a node is very simple but removing an element is not straight forward and requires to consider 3 cases:

 - If the node to be removed has no children (leaf node) we just simply remove it.
 - Node to be removed has one child.
-It this case, node is cut from the tree and algorithm links single child (with it's subtree) directly to the parent of the removed node.
+It this case, node is cut from the tree and algorithm links single child (with its subtree) directly to the parent of the removed node.
 - Node to be removed has two children.
 In this case we need to find the minimum value in the right subtree.
 Replace value of the node to be removed with found minimum.
 Now, right subtree contains a duplicate!
 Apply remove to the right subtree to remove a duplicate.